Dear Prospective Applicants:

 Our program is student-driven and student-centered.
 We have both formal and informal mechanisms for student input into the curriculum and other program activities, as well as the selection of future fellow students.
 Our students are bright and motivated, and we regard them as respected colleagues in refining the program and in maintaining its excellence.

 We are proud of our program and the success it has enjoyed.
+Our track record is superb with many of our graduates going on to professional careers in academia, medicine and the biotechnology industry.
 As recognition of our excellence, the Program is funded by a competitively awarded training grant from the National Institute of Health (NIH).
 Several of our students have the honor and distinction of receiving pre-doctoral fellowships from the NIH grant.
 We are delighted that you are interested.
 On behalf of the faculty and students, I invite you to make further inquiry and look forward to receiving your application to the program.

 Professor and Director